Jerushaaa/alx-system_engineering-devops/0x01-shell_permissions/README.md

- script that creates a directory called my_dir with permission
+ script that changes the owner to vincent and the group owner to staff